Deceased estates

 We have provided a list of frequently asked questions about deceased estates below, along with directions about how to provide us with information about the passing of someone close to you, so you can manage their policy or claim.

-To request a change to the policy of someone who has passed away, please complete our contact us form and selecting the options:
+To request a change to the policy of someone who has passed away, please complete our contact us form and select the options:

 Customer > Deceased estate, and then select the brand and type of insurance when prompted.